These healthy, vegan Mediterranean farro salad bowls are ready in under 45-minutes and easy to prepare in advance for quick weeknight meals.

 Step 2.
 Make the Roasted Red Peppers

-1. Washing the red peppers then slice into two halves and remove the seeds.
+1. Wash the red peppers then slice each into two halves lengthwise and remove the seeds.

-2. Smash the peppers down on a baking tray and broil for 12-15 minutes until blackened.
+2. Smash the peppers down on a baking tray so they lay flat with the skin side up and broil for 12-15 minutes until starting to blister and blacken.

 4. Slice them up and they’re ready to use in the recipe.